p0is0n/spot-perceptio/README.md

 # Spot Perceptio

-Spot Perceptio is an image-processing microservice built with **Python**, **FastAPI**, and **Ultralytics**.
+Spot Perceptio is an image-processing microservice built with **Python**, **FastAPI**, **Ultralytics YOLO**, and **HyperLPR**.

-The project follows a **Domain-Driven Design (DDD)** architecture to ensure clear domain boundaries, modularity, and maintainability.
+The project follows **Domain-Driven Design (DDD)** principles to ensure strict domain boundaries, modularity, testability, and long-term maintainability.

 ## Architecture Overview

-The project is organized according to Domain-Driven Design principles.
+The project is structured according to Domain-Driven Design principles.

-This structure allows:
+This architecture provides:
-- clean boundaries
+- clear separation of domain, application, and infrastructure layers
-- plug-and-play ML backends
+- easy plug-and-play ML backends
-- easy unit testing
+- predictable extension points for new vision tasks
-- extensibility for new vision tasks
+- high testability and isolation of domain logic
-- predictable development workflow
+- a consistent and scalable development workflow

 ## Installation